AndreasMadsen/trace/README.md

 > Creates super long stack traces

-With the help of `AsyncListener` and [stack-chain](https://github.com/AndreasMadsen/stack-chain) this module will provide stack traces there extend beyond the current tick or turn.
+With the help of `AsyncListener` and [stack-chain](https://github.com/AndreasMadsen/stack-chain) this module will provide stack traces there goes beyond the current tick or turn.

 ## Installation